Cologne Carnival (Fastelovend), 2021

 The Cologne Carnival was founded in 1823 by the Cologne Carnival Celebration Committee.
 On 10 February, 1823 the idea of the carnival hero was devised and the enthroned prince was paraded on the first Rose Monday.
 Two other characters introduced were the maiden – traditionally a man dressed as a woman – and the peasant.

-On Thursday, 20 February, 2020, Weiberfastnacht (Woman’s Carnival Day) follows the official opening of the Carnival at 11.11am by the Mayor of Cologne.
-The following day, Carnival Friday is quieter in terms of parades but plenty of other events take place including balls and side shows.
+Carnival Friday (28 February) is quieter in terms of parades but plenty of other events take place including balls and side shows.

 Kolle Alaafi